sekyondaMeta/helion/docs/deployment_autotuning.md

 `BoundKernel.compile_config`.  **Warning:** `kernel.bind()` specializes,
 and the result will only work with the same input types you passed.

+- With `static_shapes=True` (default) the bound kernel only works for the exact shape/stride signature of the example inputs.
+The generated code has shapes baked in, which often provides a performance boost.

-- With `static_shapes=False` (default) it will specialize on the input dtypes, device types, and whether each dynamic dimension falls into the 0, 1, or ≥2 bucket.
+- With `static_shapes=False` it will specialize on the input dtypes, device types, and whether each dynamic dimension falls into the 0, 1, or ≥2 bucket.
 Python types are also specialized.
 For dimensions that can vary across those buckets, supply representative inputs ≥2 to avoid excessive specialization.

-- With `static_shapes=True` the bound kernel only works for the exact shape/stride signature of the example inputs.
-The generated code will have shapes baked in, which often provides a performance boost.

 If you need to support multiple input types, bind multiple times with representative inputs.